Cognitive AI will impact every decision made.Ginni Rometty

 Markov chains are faster than neural networks and are also more creative especially when AI is improvising music with AI.

-AI interface for artists
+Pix2Pix--an interface for humans

 Pix2Pix is a CGAN that learns how to map an input image to an output image.
 With Pix2Pix, you can transfer the style of an image into another.
 Translating between one image and another is like translating between languages.
 They are two different representations of the same world.